celery/celery/docs/getting-started/first-steps-with-celery.rst

     $  celeryd --help

-For info on how to run celery as standalone daemon, see :doc:`daemon mode reference<../cookbook/daemonizing>`
+For info on how to run celery as standalone daemon, see :ref:`daemonizing`.

 .. _`supervisord`: http://supervisord.org